Joëlle Rollo-Koster

-Joëlle Rollo-Koster is a Professor of Medieval History in the University of Rhode Island's History Department.
+Joëlle Rollo-Koster is a French medievalist working as a professor of medieval history at the University of Rhode Island.

+Life

+Joëlle Rollo-Koster received her undergraduate degree and master's degree in history from the University of Nice, France.
+She earned a Ph.D. in history at SUNY Binghamton in 1992 where she was a student of Richard Trexler.

 On December 6, 2016, she was knighted by the French government with the medal of Chevalier des Palmes académiques.
 In 2017-2018 she was a EURIAS Fellow at the Swedish Collegium for Advanced Study.

-Education

-Joëlle Rollo-Koster received her undergraduate degree and master's degree in history from the University of Nice, France.
-She earned a PhD in History at SUNY Binghamton in 1992 where she was a student of Richard Trexler.
+In 2024, she was elected a fellow of the Medieval Academy of America.